-- Roads and services are not taken over by the Local Authority who will accept responsibility for them (this is called taking roads and services "in charge"). - or there is no insurance bond in place to ensure that there is money available to finish the roads and services or bring them to an acceptable standard; - or if there is no other acceptable party to take responsibility for the roads and services, such as the developer or a management company.
+- Roads and services are not taken over by the Local Authority who will accept responsibility for them (this is called taking roads and services "in charge"). - There is no insurance bond in place to ensure that there is money available to finish the roads and services or bring them to an acceptable standard; - If there is no other acceptable party to take responsibility for the roads and services, such as the developer or a management company.